paulasdev/factor-quiz/README.md

 The game aims to test the user's knowledge in 4 categories: Car, Animals, Movies and Sports.

 ### User Stories
-* Easily navigation
+* Easily navigation to the interactive quiz.
-* Easily choose quiz category.
+* Clear instructions and easy-to-follow steps.
+* A simple designer and clear structure to easily navigate the site/game
-* see my score during the game
+* Able to see my score during the game.
+* Able to from mobile or desktop.

 ### Admin User